rosmanov/bee-host/README.md

 ## Supported Operating Systems

 - GNU/Linux
-- Windows
+- Windows (*experimental*)

-The code should work just fine on macOS, but I haven't yet tested it there.
+Should work fine on macOS, but I haven't tested it there yet.

 # Building

-The build system is based on CMake toolchains (`CMake/Toolchain-*.cmake`) using *GCC* compiler for GNU/Linux and a *MinGW* port of GCC for Windows.
-So the host is supposed to be a GNU/Linux system.
+Build system is based on CMake toolchains (`CMake/Toolchain-*.cmake`) using *GCC* compiler for GNU/Linux and a *MinGW* port of GCC for Windows.
+The host is supposed to be a GNU/Linux system.

 ## 64-bit GNU/Linux (amd64)